 Your local Tour Director will meet you and your group on the first day, and be your go-to for the best sites, flavors, and stories of the region.

 Middle East travel tips

 Wondering where to travel in the Middle East?
 A guided trip is a great way to get the most out of your journey.
 When you join one of our Middle East trips, you’ll have an expert Tour Director and local guides by your side at every step of the way.

 The top Middle East destinations offer something for everyone, whether you're a history lover or prefer modern cities.
 Explore the ancient spiritual epicenter of Israel, walk through lands once ruled by pharaohs in Egypt, or be dazzled by the glamour of Dubai and Abu Dhabi in the United Arab Emirates.

-These are just some of the best places to see in the Middle East:
+These are just some of the best places to go in the Middle East:

 Old Town of Jaffa in Tel Aviv, Israel